 A torque vectoring differential (TVD) enhances the cornering performance by generating a torque difference between the left and right wheels.
-For electrified vehicles, a TVD with a two-motor-torque difference amplification mechanism (TDA-TVD) is proposed, and it generates a greater torque difference than an Individual-wheel-drive (IWD) system under the same power output from the traction motors.
-However, owing to the complex gear reduction system including planetary gears and driveshafts, TDA-TVD has problems with the vibration of both the driveshaft torque and the yaw rate while cornering.
-To deal with these problems, a detailed dynamic model of TDA-TVD is first derived in this study.
-Secondly, a decoupling compensator is designed to achieve independent drive for the left and right wheels so that any motor drive algorithm designed for IWD systems can be applied.
+For electrified vehicles, a TVD with a two-motor-torque difference amplification mechanism (TDA-TVD) has been proposed and it generates a greater torque difference compared to an Individual-wheel-drive (IWD) system under the same power output from the traction motors.
+However, due to the complex gear reduction system including planetary gears and driveshafts, TDA-TVD has problems with the vibration of both the driveshaft torque and the yaw rate while cornering.
+To deal with these problems, this paper first derives a detailed dynamic model of TDA-TVD.
+Secondly, a decoupling compensator is designed in order to achieve an independent drive of the left and right wheels so that any motor drive algorithm designed for IWD systems can be applied.
 Thirdly, a vibration suppression controller is designed.
-Then, simulations and experimental evaluations using a real vehicle with the TDA-TVD are performed.
-The experimental results show the effectiveness of the vibration suppression of driveshafts and yaw rate.
+Then, simulations and experimental evaluations using a real vehicle with the TDA-TVD are demonstrated.
+The experimental results show the effectiveness of the vibration suppression of driveshafts and yaw rate